 ...more

-Fetal ultrasound is a test used during pregnancy to create an image of the baby in the mother's womb (uterus).
+Fetal ultrasound is a test used during pregnancy to create an image of the baby in the uterus.
+Read on to learn more.

 ...more